JesonShawn/jesonshawn.github.io/README.md

 ### INTERESTS
 Apart from being a Softare Engineer, I like to develop value based compact solutions to eliminate time consuming tasks.
-I like present my ideas, why and how the solution would benefit teams.
+I like presenting my ideas, why and how the solution would benefit teams.

 I enjoy being outdoors and love to play football.
 I love exploring new things and cultures.
 When I am inside, I sing in my free time.